 As seen, Mercury Insurance reviews are correct in saying the company tends to undercut the competition on pricing.
 No matter which state you’re in, expect a relatively competitive rate from Mercury Insurance.

-Mercury Insurance Discounts
+Mercury Auto Insurance Discounts

 Multiple Mercury Insurance reviews online mention saving money through the company’s discount opportunities.
 Check out the following choices to learn whether you could save: